TomHarrop/ird-5acc-paper/ms/results.md

 (Supporting information Fig. S4a).
 We first confirmed staging of the panicles by extracting RNA from pooled immature panicles at each stage and measuring expression of markers of panicle development by quantitative real-time RT-PCR (qPCR) (Supporting information Fig. S4b).
-Because branching complexity is related to branch meristem establishment and meristem fate transition [@kyozukaControlGrassInflorescence2014], and secondary branch number and spikelet number contribute to differences between wild and domesticated accessions (Fig. 1), we chose the IM and DM stages for RNAseq. cDNA libraries for sequencing were constructed from rRNA-depleted RNA samples from three biological replicates at both stages for all five accessions.
+Because branching complexity is related to branch meristem establishment and meristem fate transition [@kyozukaControlGrassInflorescence2014], and secondary branch number and spikelet number contribute to differences between wild and domesticated accessions (Fig. 1), we chose the IM and DM stages for RNAseq. cDNA libraries for sequencing were constructed from rRNA-depleted RNA samples from three biological replicates at both stages for all four accessions.
 After mapping the reads against the *O. sativa japonica* cv.
 Nipponbare reference genome [@ouyangTIGRRiceGenome2007], we obtained an average of more than 20 million uniquely mapped reads within exons for each accession, including African rice species (Supporting information Table S4).
 Pairwise distances between samples, calculated on the number of reads per gene from all detected genes, grouped samples first by stage, then by accession, and then by continent (Supporting information Fig. S5).
 We did not observe grouping by domestication status, suggesting that transcriptome-wide changes during domestication are subtle compared to differences between species.